faktorips/faktorips.base/maven/validation/src/site/markdown/index.md

 The faktorips-validation-maven-plugin can be used to validate a Faktor-IPS project in a maven build.
+It runs the same validations that are run by the Faktor-IPS plugin in an Eclipse workspace.
+Infos, warnings, and errors are logged like any other Maven output.

+Call it on your project with `mvn org.faktorips:faktorips-validation-maven-plugin:faktorips-validate`.

 See [here](plugin-info.html) for configuration.